Media Advocacy: Shifting Public Opinion, Building Public Will

 - Everyone should have the opportunity to live in a safe, healthy, affordable home.

-- It should be possible for working people to afford housing and still have enough left over for the basics like groceries and gas and childcare.
+- It should be possible for working people to afford housing and still have enough left over for the basics like groceries, transportation, and childcare.

 - Children deserve a chance to succeed in school and in life, which all begins with their families being able to afford a decent place to live.